CatChenal/MCCE4-Alpha/README.md

 ```

 ### Compile Executables
-MCCE4 contains c code programs that must be compiled by the user prior to use.
-The three programs are mcce, delphi and ngpb.
+MCCE4 contains c-code programs that must be compiled by the user prior to use.
+The three compilable programs are mcce, delphi and ngpb.
-Here, in MCCE4-Alpha we already provide the compiled delphi excecutable.
+In this respository, MCCE4-Alpha, we provide the compiled delphi excecutable.

-To compile mcce and ngpb, please run:
+4. To compile mcce and ngpb, please run:
 ```
 cd your_MCCE4_path
 make clean